-A Landlord must give the Tenant a Florida 3 Day Notice prior to filing an Eviction.
-If the Landlord fails to provide the Notice, the Eviction will likely be dismissed by the Court.
-In addition, the Lanldord may be responsible for a Tenant’s Attorney’s Fees.
+A Landlord must give a Tenant a Florida 3 Day Notice prior to filing an Eviction.
+If they fail to provide it, the case will be dismissed by the Court.
+In addition, the Landlord may be responsible for Attorney’s Fees.
 Therefore, if you have questions about the Importance of the Florida 3 Day Notice to Pay Rent or Vacate, contact the Law Office of Brian P. Kowal, PA today.

 The Requirements of a 3 Day Notice

-- Notice that the Tenant owes a specific sum of money to the Landlord for use of the property (actual property address must be stated).
+1. Tenant owes money to the Landlord for use of the property.

 Can a 3 Day Notice include Late Fees?